 Keith Wildonger, 5th degree black belt, has over 20 years of training and teaching experience.
 He began training in 1992 and continues today under Master James Donnelly, 8th Degree.
 He is a nationally certified Master Level instructor under the U.S. Soo Bahk Do Moo Duk Kwan Federation and currently serves as the both the Region 3 elected representative to the Board of Directors and Board Chairman.
 He is a retired Naval Flight Officer who served 26 years on active duty and 4 years as a government contractor.
 He lives in Chesapeake.

-Charles Reilly – Administrative Assistant
+Erin Reilly – Administrative Assistant

 Shannon Higgins – Assistant Soo Bahk Do Instructor